haiku/haiku/docs/develop/kernel/arch/arm/overview.rst

 - Better handling of memory ranges.
 Currently no checks are done, and memory is assumed to be a single contiguous range, and the "input" ranges for mmu_init are setup, but never considered.
-- Allocate the pagetable range using mmu_allocate() instead of identity mapping it.
-That way, there's a bit more flexibility in where to place it both physically and virtually.
-This will need a minor change on the kernel side too (in the early pagetable allocator).

 Other resources
 ---------------